domain-protect/domain-protect/TAKEOVER.md

 | SNS topic        | domain-protect-prd                    | publishes resource details in JSON format       |
 | Lambda function  | domain-protect-slack-channel-prd      | subscribes to SNS topic                         |
 |                  |                                       | sends Slack notification of takeover resources  |

-## Deleting takeover resources
-To minimise costs these tasks should be done as quickly as possible:
-* fix the vulnerability by correcting DNS
-* in the case of S3, empty the S3 bucket manually via the console
-* delete the CloudFormation stack manually via the console

 ## Adding takeover feature to existing deployment
 If you have previously deployed a detection only environment: